Unmarried Couples: Basics of Your Property Rights

 Property laws generally treat an unmarried couple as separate individuals with no legal rights or responsibilities if the relationship ends.
 Some states allow common-law marriage, which can alter the property rights of a couple.
 A few states offer domestic partnership or civil union statutes; however, parties must register as domestic partners to obtain the benefits.

 Unmarried Couples and Property: Buying Property Together

-Unmarried Couples and Property: Breaking Up
+Unmarried Partners and Property: Breaking Up

 - Refinance the mortgage or loan in one party's name only.
 This would require the party who refinances to have good enough credit to qualify for a new loan or access to another co-signer.

-If the property is in the sole name of one party, then basically it remains that person's property on separation, unless the other party can establish that there was a common intention that they would be entitled to a share in the property.
+If the property is in one party's sole name, that party has sole ownership.
+It remains that person's property on separation.
+The exception is if the other party can establish a common intention that they would be entitled to a share in the property.

 Unmarried Couples and Property: Death

 Both people must consider what they want to happen if one dies.